brggs/cc-web/src/content/articles/code-and-craft-puzzle-robot/index.md

 ![Code...](clue-double.png)

-Once you’ve added your clue, your code is finished and ready to download the code to your micro:bit.
+Once you’ve added your clue, your code is finished and ready to download to your micro:bit.

 Connect your micro:bit to your computer and click the *Download* button, then don't forget to test that the puzzle and the clue are working correctly.